 Bradford L. Geiger

 Handling complex parental responsibility actions requires a deep knowledge of the needs of children.
 Brad's background in child protection means that he has worked with experts of all kinds to develop parenting plans that work for both children and parents.
-Parenting disputes are challenging and Brad takes pride in listening carefully to parents and giving them the advice they need to make good decisions about their children.
+Parenting disputes are challenging, and Brad takes pride in listening carefully to parents and giving them the advice that they need to make good long-term decisions about their children.

 Areas of Practice

 - Family and Domestic Law 95%

 - University of Colorado School of Law, Boulder, Colorado

 Professional Associations and Memberships

 - Colorado Bar Association, 1988 to Present